-According to the National Statistics Office (Instituto Português de Estatística, INE), house prices increased 12.6% in 2022.
-The average price of housing in Portugal in 2022 was €1,484 per square metre.
+According to the National Statistics Office (Instituto Português de Estatística, INE), house prices increased 6.6% in the second quarter of 2024.
+The average price of housing in Portugal in the second quarter of 2024 was €1,736 per square metre.

-In 2022, the average house price per square metre in the Lisbon metropolitan area was €2,096.
-Prices for apartments in the centre of Lisbon remain above €5,000 per square metre.
-In the prime areas of Lisbon, Chiado, Principe Real and Avenida da Liberdade and in Cascais, prices may exceed €10,000 per square metre.
+In the second quarter of 2024, the average house price per square metre in the Greater Lisbon area was $\leq$ 4,958.
+Prices for apartments in the centre of Lisbon remain above $\leq$ 5,000 per square metre.
+In the prime areas of Lisbon, Chiado, Principe Real and Avenida da Liberdade and in Cascais, prices may exceed $\leq$ 10,000 per square metre.